Formula 1's greatest drivers. Number 13: Nigel Mansell

-This year, BBC Sport is profiling 20 of the greatest Formula 1 drivers of all time.
-The BBC F1 team were asked to give their own personal top 20s, which were combined to produce a BBC list.
+BBC Sport has profiled 20 of the greatest Formula 1 drivers of all time.
+The BBC F1 team were asked to give their own personal top 20s, which were combined to produce a list.
 Veteran commentator Murray Walker provides his own reflections in a video of their career highlights and chief F1 writer Andrew Benson profiles the driver.
-This week, number 13 - Nigel Mansell
+Nigel Mansell is number 13 in the list.

 Nigel Mansell was the personification of drama in a Formula 1 car.